-Because English language programs and institutions exist within a variety of organizations and settings, the environment in which they exist may contribute significantly to the administrative structure and system of governance of that program or institution.

-This standard was developed with the awareness that a program or institution's administrative structure and system of governance must be evaluated within the context in which it exists.
+Because English language programs and institutions exist within a variety of organizations and settings, the environment in which they exist may significantly effect the administrative structure and system of governance.
+This standard was developed with the awareness that the administrative structure and system of governance must be evaluated within the context in which the program exists.
 No structure or system of governance is appropriate or inappropriate per se.
 Appropriateness must be determined on the basis of how well the structure and system of governance enables the program or institution to function and achieve its mission.